 What do we study?

-The Centre for Islamic and Middle Eastern Studies runs research programmes into a range of topics that primarily aim to promote understanding of current developments within Islam and within Middle Eastern society.
+The Centre for Islamic and Middle Eastern Studies runs research programmes into a range of topics that primarily aim to promote understanding of current developments within Islam and within Middle Eastern societies.
 How has the understanding of Islam’s message evolved over time?
 What is the political and social role of religious movements in the Middle East?
 How do the Gulf oil revenues influence political processes?
 How has literature in the region responded when encountering modernity and Western cultural influences?
 What are the linguistic effects of tensions between everyday speech and standardised language forms?
 Our research in these areas is given added depth by our study of the heritage of the early Islamic period.

 Language and literature